Wakakusa no Charlotte

 Wakakusa no Charlotte (若草のシャルロット) is an anime series produced by Nippon Animation Co.
 Ltd. It was first aired in Japan between October 29, 1977, and May 27, 1978, and is based on an original story by screenwriter Shun'ichi Yukimuro (as opposed to an existing manga).

 While this series - Nippon Animation's first to target the shōjo audience, followed by Haikara-san ga Tōru - was taken off the air in Japan early due to mediocre ratings, it is a much-loved and well-known series in some European countries, particularly in Italy.

-In the Philippines, it was aired by ABS-CBN in 1990s, Yey! in June 2017 and GMA Network in 2000s with some rebroadcasts since then and A2Z Channel, an ABS-CBN blocktime channel on January 18, 2021, every weekdays 4 pm (Philippine Standard Time, GMT+8) replacing Dog of Flanders:My Patrasche.

-However, it is expected to air its final episode on February 26, 2021.
-It also aired on MBC in South Korea, France on Mangas (TV channel) and La Cinq, Cable Kin in Mexico, America Television in Peru, Super3 in Catalonia and Syndication in Italy.
+In the Philippines, it was aired by ABS-CBN in 1990s, Yey! in June 2017 and GMA Network in 2000s with some rebroadcasts since then and A2Z Channel, an ABS-CBN blocktime channel in 2021, every weekdays 4 pm (Philippine Standard Time, GMT+8), replacing My Patrasche.
+It also aired on MBC in South Korea, France on Mangas (TV channel) and La Cinq, Cable Kin in Mexico, America Television in Peru, Super3 in Catalonia and syndication in Italy.

 Plot

 Charlotte was raised by her father, a former French nobleman, who is now living on a ranch in Quebec, Canada.

-Although motherless, Charlotte was a happy girl until her 13th birthday, surrounded by a loving father and many friendly animals.
-On that day, however, a package arrives from her “mother”, who was supposedly dead.
+Although motherless, Charlotte was a happy girl until her 12th birthday, surrounded by a loving father and many friendly animals.
+On that day, however, a package arrives from her "mother", who was supposedly dead.

 After Charlotte's father dies, this mother comes to live with her.
 At the same time, Charlotte meets a strange boy.
 This is only the beginning of many heartbreaking incidents in the little girl's life.